saposs-org/zuckerjs/README.md

 </p>

 <p align="justify">
 Basically, ZuckerJS relies on some configurations from you to specify what components will be loaded.
-All of them will be done into memory.
+All of them will be loaded into memory.
 When user requests a page, ZuckerJS will get location's hash of current window to specify what page will be loaded(in theory).
 In practice, all components, that have that same route/hash, will be executed to render page dynamically.

 ZuckerJS's concept:
 > Hide the complexity and creating SPA web application by writing or reusing components.
 Then, ZuckerJS loads them and render web page based upon user's requests.